 “Are RVs hard to drive?”
-It’s one of the first questions every potential owner asks when they step onto an RV sales lot for the first time.
+It’s one of the first questions many potential owners ask when they step onto RV sales lots for the first time.
 The answer?
 Yes, they are, at first.
 Just as you weren’t a pro at driving a car the first time you got behind the wheel, driving an RV takes practice.
-With a little understanding of what makes driving an RV different, you’ll get the hang of it the same way you did with driving the family SUV.
+With a little understanding of what makes driving an RV different, you’ll get the hang of it the same way you did with driving a car.
 Here’s what you need to know.

-Off-tracking also occurs in the family car every time you make a turn.
-But it occurs in a much smaller fashion, so you don’t pay that much attention to it.
+Off-tracking also occurs in a car every time you make a turn.
+However, it occurs in a much smaller fashion, so you don’t notice it as much.

-You cannot turn the front of your mobile home as sharply as you do the family car, so you may have to turn the front of your RV like you were taking up two lanes, whereas the rear of your RV will probably only take up one lane.
+You can’t turn the front of your motorhome as sharply as you do a car, so you may have to turn the front of your RV like you’re taking up two lanes, whereas the rear of your RV will probably only take up one lane.

 If you understand off-tracking and adjust for it, practicing skills such as good lane positioning and observational habits will make successfully navigating a turn second nature.

-The drive axle (or front rear axle, if you have two axles in the rear) on Class A, B, and C mobile homes is also known as the pivot point because your RV will pivot around this point whenever you take a turn.
-Everything behind the rear drive axle is known as rear overhang.
+The drive axle (or front rear axle, if you have two axles in the rear) on Class A, B, and C motorhomes is also known as the pivot point because your RV pivots around this point whenever you take a turn.
+Everything behind the rear drive axle is known as the rear overhang.

-Rear overhang is important to know about because everything behind the pivot point will go in the opposite direction of where you’re turning your RV.
+The rear overhang is important to understand because everything behind the pivot point will go in the opposite direction of where you’re turning your RV.
 This is known as tail swing.
-Turning to the left?
-The rear overhang will swing to the right.
+When you turn to the left, the rear overhang will swing to the right and vice versa.

 Why is this important?
 Consider this situation: Let’s say you’re at the truck stop and have just finished filling up your RV.
-As you’re leaving the truck stop, if you turn your RV too quickly (before your rear overhang has cleared the pump) you stand a chance that the rear part of your RV will hit the gas pump.
+When leaving, if you turn your RV too quickly (before your rear overhang has cleared the pump), you stand a chance that the rear part of your RV will hit the gas pump.

-For example, in some cases fifth wheels turn much more sharply than their mobile home counterparts.
+In some cases, fifth wheels turn much more sharply than their motorhome counterparts.
 This can lead to jackknifing the unit when reversing if you turn too sharply.
-Not a big problem, though, since all you’ll have to do is pull forward and try backing up again.
+To remedy, pull forward and try backing up again.

-If this is the pickup of your choice, you’ll need a slider hitch to help with the turning radius.
+You’re also going to be towing.
+One of the more popular pickup trucks for hauling fifth wheels is a short bed extended cab pickup, thanks to its additional seating and ease of parking (when not towing).
+If this is the pickup truck you’re towing with, you’ll need a slider hitch to help with the turning radius.
 With the shorter bed, these pickups have less distance between the cab and the front of the fifth wheel.
 When there’s not as much room between the cab of the truck and the trailer, the front corner of the trailer can hit the cab of the truck when attempting to make a sharp turn.

-The answer here is simple: Practice, practice, practice.
-Just find yourself a nice, big parking lot, and put out some orange cones.
-Yeah, you’ll probably run them over a couple times while you get the hang of this, but better the cones than a curb or a light pole–those could do some expensive damage to your new RV!
+To practice turning, find a large, open parking lot and put out some orange cones.
+You’ll probably run them over while you get the hang of your turning radius, but it’s better to hit the cones than a curb or a light pole.